 The King is only really important to the storyline of Wand of Gamelon, and not very much at that.
 He only ever shows up in the intros and endings of the games.
 However, he's one of the staples of YouTube Poop.

 Memetic Molester: Thanks to one of his lines in Wand Of Gamelon made very questionable via Mondegreen ("Keep the cuntnote It's supposed to be "the runt" in chains!"), this incarnation of Ganon is seen as one.
 Not to mention there's the scene where he kidnaps a sleeping Zelda in The Faces Of Evil...

 Ushrom's rather creepy mannerisms as well as 50% of his dialogue in his only appearance of the CDi games (as well as the entire Zelda franchise) being misinterpreted as something much worse has earned him this status as well.

 Never Live It Down: The game is not all about badly animated cutscenes as you can hear everywhere.
 In fact, the games actually received decent reviews on their original release, and even contemporary reviewers who ignore the pathetic cutscenes that define the game in the eyes of most find it to be an okay game.
-If anything, they were Anti-Vindicated by History.
+If anything, they were Condemned By History.

 Nightmare Retardant: Ironically, many of the bosses in the game fall victim to this.
 It's hard to be scared of the villains when all of them have Narmful designs, bombastic acting and just plain weird methods of terrorizing people.